 Having this disease can be stressful.
-You may feel depressed that you can't do some of the things you used to do.
-You may worry about your future.
+Some people feel depressed that they can't do some of the things they used to do.
+Some people worry about their future.
 And symptoms such as shortness of breath can make this anxiety worse.
 It may help to:

 - Get emotional support from friends and family.

 You might also think about joining a support group.

 - Learn ways to relax and manage stress.